wp-plugins/threewp-broadcast/readme.txt

 = SEO support =

-* Permalinks of child posts
+* Permalinks of child posts (also see Permalinks plugin in the Premium Pack)
 * Canonical URLs of child posts

 = Other features =